edgarcltop/smooth_operator/README.md

-We use smol-podcaster to take care of most of [Latent Space](https://latent.space) transcription work.
+We use smol-podcaster to take care of most of transcription work.
 What it will do for you:

 - Generate a clean, diarized transcript of the podcast with speaker labels and timestamps
 - Generate a list of chapters with timestamps for the episode